SlopeTrack/Slope_Track/Readme.md

 You can see [HybridSORT](https://github.com/ymzis69/HybridSORT) and [FastReid](https://github.com/JDAI-CV/fast-reid) pages for more details.

+## Motion Modelling

+For motion, we utilizes the simple [Mamba](https://github.com/state-spaces/mamba/blob/main/mamba_ssm/modules/mamba_simple.py) block from [Mamba](https://github.com/state-spaces/mamba).
+For details, please see [training instructions](motion_training/Readme.md).

 ## Evaluation

-We provide scripts that can be used in the tracking algorithms listed in the paper except GHOST.
+We provide scripts that can be used in the tracking algorithms listed in the paper.

-For GHOST, we provide the detections from our trained model on the test set in [here](detections_GHOST).
-Please see [GHOST](https://github.com/dvl-tum/GHOST) for more details.

 1. Follow the installation instructions of your desired tracking algorithm.